 i) We may deem an application incomplete for reasons other than items listed here.

 Once our office has all applications / co-signer applications and additional documents, it will take 3 - 5 business days for our office to process your application.
-This is dependent upon volume of applications to be processed, and response from previous landlords for rental verifications requests.
-Please make sure we have correct landlord contact information, as well as correct information regarding your prior lease dates and address, as this will help us process your application more quickly.
+Please keep in mind we may need to talk to you during this process to clarify information or request additional things.
+The most time-consuming part of the application process is getting in touch with PREVIOUS LANDLORDS.
+You can speed up this process by making sure we have correct landlord contact information, as well as correct information regarding your prior lease dates and address.
 At times we may need you to reach out to that landlord to get them to respond.
-If we cannot verify your rental history, your application will be reviewed on the information that you DO NOT meet the rental history requirement and may be grounds for adverse action, up to and including denial of your application, and all other applications in your group.
-If your prior landlord does not have an email address we can use to verify your rental history, we will be unable to consider your rental history.
-We require that rental references are verified in writing, by someone with authority to answer rental history questions for your prior landlord.
+If we cannot verify your rental history, your application will be reviewed on the information submitted/verified, which can mean that you DO NOT meet the rental history requirement and may be grounds for adverse action, up to and including denial of your and all other applications in your group.

 Once we have received income verification, all prior rental history, and credit/background checks are complete, applications will be given to the Property Manager for review.
 At that time we will contact you to let you know the status of your application.
 If your application is denied, you will receive a letter in the mail detailing this denial at the address listed on your application.
 We reserve the right to not disclose denial reasons over the phone.

 Once your application is approved, you will be required to submit a deposit within 48 hours.
-We may also, at our discretion, require a Holding Deposit.
+We may also, at our discretion, require a Holding Fee, which will require a Holding Fee Addendum.
 If you have co-signers, this is where they will need to be involved and we will provide you with more information on this set up process.
 When approved we will provide you with a detailed email as to your next steps.

-An application may be rejected due to lack of income, poor credit, incomplete or insufficient information, insufficient cosigner, eviction or negative rental history, etc. Rejected applicants may have a chance to re-apply (provide a cosigner or correct information) but will lose their place in line for a unit until the new information is provided and reassessed.
+An application may be rejected due to lack of income, poor credit, insufficient established credit, debt to income ratio, 1 or more accounts showing late payments, judgements, liens, bankruptcy, incomplete or insufficient information, insufficient cosigner, eviction or negative rental history, insufficient rental history, insufficient work history,.
+Rejected applicants may have a chance to re-apply (provide a cosigner or correct information) but will lose their place in line for a unit until the new information is provided and reassessed.
 A denial of one applicant in a group can/may result in a denial of all applicants of that group.

 ROOMMATES AND COSIGNERS: